-General Admission Requirements
+General Admission Requirements (Procedure 8150A)

-Students may be admitted by fulfilling the following:
+Students, including homeschooled, may be admitted by fulfilling the following:

-- 1. Proof of high school completion via official transcript or GED with graduation date. - 2.
-Completing the placement test to determine proper course placement. - 3.
-Students with placement testing scores that are five years or older and who have not taken a college-level math or English class with a final grade of C or above must retest using SCC placement test or show proof of retest through another institution.
+- 1. Proof of high school completion via official transcript/GED with graduation date. - Completing the Shawnee Community College's placement exam to determine proper course placement.

+- Students with placement and/or admission testing scores that are five years or older must retest or show proof of retest from another institution. - 4.
+Submit a student information form (application for admission)